 Site run by the parish council

 Plans have been released to the parish council for a further 17 homes off Mill Road, Laxfield.
-Wellington Homes has lodged its scheme for 13 properties in the second phase of its major development and, separately, plans have been validated by MSDC and supported by the parish council for four properties on the former allotments site.
+Wellington Homes has lodged its scheme for 13 properties in the second phase of its major development and, separately, plans have been approved by MSDC for four properties on the former allotments site.

 Jordan Developments, which already has planning consent for 10 homes off Bickers Hill has submitted a plan to Mid Suffolk District Council for 13 more.